kleinfreund/kleinfreund.de/README.md

 ## To do

-- Prepros: How to have config.rb + prepros.json
-- Use markdown for static pages
-- Fix 404.html not having wrapper class
 - Fix portfolio/blog posts still invoke `cursor: default;` on the nav-item
-- 404: add onion gif
-- profil: add further information
 - blog: How the site was build
 - add sitemap.html
 - add feed.xml